|Grasses by Natubico, Wikimedia Commons|

 "It still fills you."

-"That is natural.
-Eventually my concepts of myself and of others dropped away.
+"That is natural, I think.
+My concepts of myself and of others dropped away.
 The idea of a self became useless.
 Sometimes I watch my limited perceptions.
-That is, sometimes part of me is mindful.
+That is, part of me is sometimes still quite mindful.
 But sometimes not.
-There is a blending of those states, as there is a blending of so many things."
+There is a blending of those states."

 He laughed.
 His other hand found a second spade to his left.
 He held it out for her.
 She grabbed it by the handle.

 "There is not really a me and there is not really an option of doing or not doing.
-But come," he said as she put a knee on the ground next to him.
+Come on," he said as she put a knee on the ground next to him.
 "Let's plant the different grasses."